ECTS

 - Continuous laser oscillation

-- Fabry-Perot cavity with gain & loss: lasing conditions (amplitude and phase)
+- Fabry-Perot cavity with gain and losses: conditions for the laser effect (amplitude and phase)

 - Spectral properties of a homogeneous/inhomogeneous gain laser, spatial hole burning